- NMNH Home ›

 Jesuits built Maryland’s first major brick building—a chapel at St. Mary’s City.
 Constructed in the 1660s, it stood less than half a century.
 In 1704, Maryland’s Protestant royal governor closed the Brick Chapel.
-A few years later, the Jesuits demolished it.
+A few years later, the Jesuits demolished it to use the materials in nearby St. Inigoes mission.
+The Brick Chapel has now been reconstructed on the foundation below.

 Locations of graves inside the Brick Chapel